skounis/vc-hello-didweb/README.md

 We have put all these together into the `did-jwt.js` file that
 1. Prepares a `signer`
 2. Creates a signed JWT
-3. Unpack (decode) and displaes the JWT
+3. Unpacks (decode) and displays the JWT
 4. Resolves the `DID:WEB` and verifies the JWT

-We can test it by running:
+We can test it by running the following:

 ```bash
  npm run jwt